-This is FRA’s Modern Slavery Act statement, following the UK Modern Slavery Act 2015.
-It covers the financial year 2019/2020 and describes our commitment and steps taken to prevent modern slavery in our business and supply chain.
+This is FRA’s Modern Slavery Act statement, prepared pursuant to section54(1) of the UK Modern Slavery Act 2015.
+It covers the financial year January 2022to December 2022 and describes our commitment and steps taken to prevent modern slavery in our business and supply chain.

-In line with UK and international law, FRA respects human rights and does not tolerate any form of modern slavery or human trafficking in any part of our business.
+Throughout our businesses we employ approximately 200 people covering multiple jurisdictions and, in accordance with UK and international law, we respect human rights and do not tolerate any form of modern slavery or human trafficking in any part of our business.

 Our supply chain

-We do not tolerate any form of modern slavery or human trafficking in any part of our business.
-We outline this commitment and set clear ethical standards for our people and companies through our policy framework.
+We set clear ethical standards for our people through our policy framework.

-Our Code of Business Conduct applies to all of our people.
-This includes requirements for labour practices (such as anti-harassment and discrimination, and health and safety), human rights (including no child, forced or bonded labour or modern slavery), and social impacts (such as anti-bribery and corruption) as well as other sustainability issues.
+Our Code of Conduct applies to all of our people.
+This includes requirements for proper labour practices (such as anti-harassment and discrimination, and health and safety) and social impacts (such as anti-bribery and corruption).

 Training & Monitoring

-We have Human Resource, Legal, and Compliance teams dedicated to ensuring compliance with law, policy and processes across the business, including all those aiming to prevent modern slavery.
+We have Human Resources and Legal teams dedicated to ensuring compliance with relevant laws, policies and processes across our global business, including those aimed at ensuring appropriate working conditions.

-Our people can report concerns or suspected cases of misconduct in confidence to our HR, Legal, and Compliance teams.
+Our people can also report concerns or suspected cases of misconduct in confidence using our anonymous external reporting hotline.